bkrem/msc-thesis/draft/ch3.md

 ```

 Splitting reducers in this manner ensured that the reasoning involved in managing the client application's state could be broken down into its constituent parts, providing minimal cognitive load when processing data coming from the system's API.

-- Flow made specifying actionTypes even more effective and stringent